GinoPane/oc-blogtaxonomy-plugin/README.md

 amount of tags under "limit" only.
 For example you have 10 tags overall but you use a **limit** of 5.
 This will make component to display 5 tags only.
 With **Expose total count** enabled you could still get "10" in `totalCount`.
 And you'll get 5 otherwise;
 * **Fetch related posts** - if enabled, the component will fetch related posts, so they are properly (**as published**) available via `posts` property of the tag item; it does an additional request, so decreases performance a little;
+* **Except posts** - list of post ids/slugs (can be mixed together) separated by comma; these posts will be excluded from the post count and post list associated with the tag;
+* **Except categories** - list of categories ids/slugs (can be mixed together) separated by comma; posts with these categories will be excluded from from the post count and post list associated with the tag.

 > Leave this as `false` if you do not require a whole total count, because it will give you more optimised result